fernandosanchezmunoz/simplenovnc/README.md

 This is a minimal image which will help you run X server with openbox on the docker container and access it from any recent browser without requiring you to do any configuration on the client side.

+It has been modified to look for the $PORT0 variable and start the websocket in that port if defined.
+This is useful for deployment with Marathon and DC/OS.

 ## Use Cases